yelicoder/Spring-fundamentals/README.md

 * If @Autowired, the setter method will be called to inject the respository.
 Otherwise, the setter method will not be called
 * If @Autowired on the construction, it will not inject the repository because in AppConfig the no arg constructor is called.

+### conference-java-module7
+* If stereotype is used, the bean does not need to be defined in AppConfig. @Autowire is still needed to inject the bean.